 I also know how important it is to get meaningful photographs of your wedding day that will stand the test of time.
-That’s why I try to capture as many of those fleeting emotional moments as I can, as well as the set-piece group photos.
-Since you have chosen the venue for your ceremony and reception at least partly on the basis of its atmosphere, I take care to show it in all its glory.
+That’s why I try to capture as beautiful romantic portraits as well as the set-piece group photos.
+Since you’ve chosen the venue for your ceremony and reception at least partly on the basis of its ambience, I take care to show it in all its glory.
 I also capture all the little details you have put in to make the day unique to you.

-My journey into wedding photography comes via shooting portraits and events at Ordnance Survey, Britain’s national mapping organisation, my former employer.
+My journey into wedding photography comes via shooting portraits and events at Ordnance Survey, where I used to work.
 I also photograph events and services at Romsey Abbey, where I sing in the choir.
 This gives me a particular affinity with church weddings.

 Rachel, my wife, is a freelance writer and editor.
-She runs one of the top 10 interior design blogs in Britain, Fresh Design Blog.
-It was shortlisted in the 2017 National Blog Awards; we enjoyed the awards ceremony in London.
+She runs one of the top 10 interior design blogs in Britain, Fresh Design Blog, and is expert at crochet, Jewellery-making and all sorts of other crafts.

 And our tabby, Binky?
 Well, she’s good at sleeping and attention-seeking.
 Does a cat need to do more?